getmoto/moto/docs/docs/services/ecs.rst

   Currently implemented only for task definitions and services

 - [X] list_task_definition_families

+        The Status and pagination parameters are not yet implemented

 - [X] list_task_definitions
 - [X] list_tasks
 - [X] put_account_setting